aben-lee/GPJson/README.md

 Note: Geoarch is a geoscience source processing platform focusing on Source-flow diagram schemes.

-Refer to GPJSON Format Specification.PDF file in source code files!!
+(Please refer to GPJSON Format Specification.PDF file in source code files!!)